openorch/openorch/README.md

 ![js client build](https://github.com/openorch/openorch/actions/workflows/js-client-build.yaml/badge.svg)
 ![go sdk](https://github.com/openorch/openorch/actions/workflows/go-sdk-build.yaml/badge.svg)

-Superplatform gives the power back to the developers in the age of AI—self host your own AI platform!
+OpenOrch gives the power back to the developers in the age of AI—self host your own AI platform!

 ## Starting

-Easiest way to run Superplatform is with Docker.
+Easiest way to run OpenOrch is with Docker.
 [Install Docker if you don't have it](https://docs.docker.com/engine/install/).
 Step into repo root and:

 ```sh